hawkz/stephenhawkes/_posts/2025-05-07-if-i-were-dictator-for-the-sectors-ai-strategy.md

 *   Acts as a coordination layer, not a bottleneck

 This is the memory the sector currently lacks.
 The funders have the power and resources, so we need that weilded toward solution.
-Unlike a dictatorship or oligarchy funders are independent, so shared data standards will give a massive win to all of them.
+A shared data standard will give a massive win to all funders, and gives us a shot at spending that can reach the multi-million totals needed in the space.
 It doesn't have to be complex: "is this already funded?" and a list of past grantees and providers comes back.

 ### **4\.
 Know Users and Their Needs by Actually Listening**